mw0707/MikeBlinkCodeTest/README.md

 1. **UI Enhancements**: Improve the UI by adding loading indicators and error messages.
 Dates should be displayed in a readable format, not as timestamps.
 2. **RecyclerViews**: Adapters and ViewHolders should be reusable, and DiffUtil should be applied to optimize screen updates.
 3. **Code Improvements**: Refer to project TODOs for further improvements.
+4. **Remote Logic**: Pagination is a must.
+WebSockets are also must.